War in Ukraine

 Ukrainian Hands: Maximum Potential

-Today the press tells about how residents of Poltava Oblast had 11 trophy tanks confiscated.
+The press tells how residents of Poltava Oblast had 11 trophy tanks confiscated.
 Why?
-If a person managed to trophy it, it means he knows how to use it.
-Surely he already repaired it, lubricated it, replaced something there.
-If a person has a military ID and driver’s license, why shouldn’t he have a tank at hand?
+If a person managed to trophy it, he knows how to use it.
+He already repaired it, lubricated it, replaced something.
+If a person has a military ID and a driver’s license — why shouldn’t he have a tank at hand?
 Especially when the country shares a common border with such a fucked-up neighbor.
-The question of why Russian weapons are inferior has been answered definitively by Ukraine’s warriors — and the world is taking notes.

 ¹Sovok – sarcastic abbreviation for “Soviet Union,” derived from “Sovetskiy Soyuz”.
 The word also means “dustpan,” carrying a double connotation of trashiness and backwardness.